-A community is a group of individuals with similar values and interests, who are bonded by their difference from outsiders, their traditions, and their sense of obligation to each other.
+A Guide to Community Brand Building is a group of individuals with similar values and interests, who are bonded by their difference from outsiders, their traditions, and their sense of obligation to each other.
 When a community forms around a brand, it taps into people’s fundamental emotional and social needs, creating strong bonds between the people in it and the brand they love.
 When they express passion for a brand in a brand community, it resonates strongly and is reflected back through relationships with other community members.

 Why should you build a brand community?

 First and foremost, your brand community is a powerful business tool.
 Imagine having a loyal group of people that you can regularly reach out to for advice, feedback, and inspiration.
 This group can help you make customer-driven decisions and spread the word about your business on social media and other online channels, all free of charge.

 These people should in fact be your go-to source for information and feedback.
 Use their insights to test new product designs, share blog content, and collect ideas for improvement on your website.
 To get access to this invaluable information, you need to build a strong and thriving online community where members get rewarded for everything they do for your brand.

 For smaller brands, especially those who are a team of 1, your business will very often be linked to your personal life.
 Your brand community will be your existing customers, your family, friends, followers, newsletter subscribers, website visitors that you can track, and also website visitors you might not be able to identify.

 The members of your brand community can participate in one or several of these activities:

 - Engage with your content by liking, sharing, and commenting on it